palsbo/Elpriser-for-ESPHome/README.md

 Install on a TW32 SC01 Plus device.

-The 'NextSix' and 'BestSix' entities have a JSON string with a table of the next and best six houses.
+The 'NextSix' and 'BestSix' entities have a JSON string with a table of the next and best six hours.
 The string looks like this:

 [{"month": 6, "day" : 20, "hour": 11, "price": 1.345},{"month": 6, "day" : 20, "hour": 12, "price": 1.345},{"month": 6, "day" :hour" :hour": 2 1.345},{"month": 6, "day" : 20, "hour": 14, "price": 1.345},{"month": 6, "day": 20, "hour": 15, "price": 1.345},{"month": "t": 6, " "price": 1.345}]